femastudios/enums/README.md

     }
 }
 ```
 As you can see from the code, it's very easy to pass parameters to the constructor of your enum.
-In particular implementation though, you can only pass constant parameters.
+In this particular implementation though, you can only pass constant parameters.

 To be considered, each const must be `private` and start with `ENUM_`: its value must be an array containing the parameters to pass to the constructor.